annalise-dawson/annalise-dawson/README.md

 ## About Me
 I'm a full-stack developer with a background in marketing and a passion for building things that make life easier.
 My journey into tech began when I realised that many of the problems I faced with marketing tools could be solved with code.

 I recently graduated from Dev Academy, where I learned practical, hands-on skills in full-stack development using JavaScript, TypeScript, React, and REST APIs.
-I thrive on collaboration, love a good challenge, and bring empathy, curiosity, and a strong sense of integrity to every project I work on.
+I thrive on collaboration, love a good challenge, and bring empathy, curiosity, and integrity to every project I work on.

 ## Projects